IanRohrbacher/Getting-Started-With-Arduino/README.md

 <br><br><br><br>
 # Analog Signals
-A digital signal is a type of signal that has only two discrete states: HIGH (1) or LOW (0).
-In Arduino, digital signals are used to communicate with components like LEDs, buttons, motors, and sensors, *however with limited control.*
+An analog signal is a continuous signal that varies over time and can take any value within a given range.
+Unlike digital signals that are either HIGH (1) or LOW (0), analog signals can have infinite possible values.
+Analog signals are able to use the same components as digital; LEDs, buttons, motors, and sensors, however with finer control.
 ![analog](images/analog.png)
 <br><br>

 ## Output

 ## Input